-- Performing the service which we have been engaged to provide.
+- performing the service which we have been engaged to provide

-- Facilitating effective client and matter management including collation of know-how materials, and generating internal financial and marketing reports; facilitate administrative or operational processes within our business, for example assessing legal and financial risks to our business and debt management including credit control and collecting debt;
+- facilitating effective client and matter management including collation of know-how materials, and generating internal financial and marketing reports; facilitate administrative or operational processes within our business, for example assessing legal and financial risks to our business and debt management including credit control and collecting debt

-- engaging other service providers to provide services to you where necessary to facilitate the provisions of services to you in connection with the engagement;
+- engaging other service providers to provide services to you where necessary to facilitate the provisions of services to you in connection with the engagement

 - improving and developing our products and services including carrying out analysis on Ogier's performance to ensure that our client care is of the highest standard

-- Providing access to our online services including those at this link
+- providing access to our online services

-Legal justification: contractual necessity and legitimate interests
+Legal justification: contractual necessity and legitimate interests.

-Purpose: Legal and regulatory requirements
+Purpose: legal and regulatory requirements.

 - undertaking internal conflict of interest checks

 Legal justification: Legal and Regulatory Requirements and Explicit Consent in relation to biometric data solely.

-- To compile anonymous statistics, for example, website usage statistics;
+- to compile anonymous statistics, for example, website usage statistics

 Individuals have the right to unsubscribe from mailings or manage their preferences via a link in such marketing material or by emailing DPO@ogier.com at any time.

-Purpose: To review and process CVs or applications for positions with Ogier (whether available now or in the future).
+Purpose: to review and process CVs or applications for positions with Ogier (whether available now or in the future).

-Legal justification: Consent, Legitimate Interest, Contractual Necessity
+Legal justification: Consent, Legitimate Interest, Contractual Necessity.

-Legal justification: Legal proceedings and legitimate interest of protecting Ogier Group's business, staff, systems
+Legal justification: legal proceedings and legitimate interest of protecting Ogier Group's business, staff, systems.

 Ogier does not have systems or procedures that make a decision without human intervention.
-Therefore there are no circumstances where decisions will be taken about you using fully automated means.
+Therefore, there are no circumstances where decisions will be taken about you using fully automated means.

 Transfer of information within the Ogier Group and with third parties